Meteor Crater: Discovery and investigation

-The Holsinger fragment, at roughly 0.8 m (2½ ft) across, is the largest discovered piece of the meteorite that created Meteor Crater, and it is exhibited in the crater visitor center.
+The Holsinger fragment, at roughly 0.8 m across, is the largest discovered piece of the meteorite that created Meteor Crater, and it is exhibited in the crater visitor center.

 Meteor Crater came to the attention of scientists after American settlers encountered it in the 19th century.
 The crater was given several early names, including "Coon Mountain", "Coon Butte", "Crater Mountain", "Meteor Mountain," and "Meteor Crater."
 Daniel M. Barringer was one of the first people to suggest that the crater was produced by a meteorite impact, with the Barringer family filing mining claims and purchasing it and its surroundings in the early 20th century.
 This led to the crater also being known as "Barringer Crater."
-Meteorites from the area are called Canyon Diablo meteorites, after Canyon Diablo, Arizona, which was the closest community to the crater in the late 19th century.
-The canyon also crosses the strewn field, where meteorites from the crater-forming event are found.
+Meteorites from the area are called Canyon Diablo meteorites, after the convention of naming the meteorite after the closest post office, which was Canyon Diablo, Arizona.
+The canyon itself passes 2.5 mi to the west and crosses the strewn field, where meteorites from the crater-forming event are found.
 The crater was initially assumed to have been formed by a volcanic steam explosion; evidence of geologically recent volcanic activity occurs across this part of Arizona – the southeastern edge of the San Francisco volcanic field is only about 20 mi northwest of Meteor Crater.